 1. Ask Your Project Manager How Long The Process Takes

-This first step happens before anything takes place, and it begins with getting an idea of time scales with your project manager.
+This first step happens before anything takes place, and it begins by getting an idea of time-scales with your project manager.

 In some cases, your kitchen designer will also be the one managing your project.

 Regardless, they should still give you a decent time estimate.
 Based on this, you’ll know the number of days you need to survive.